intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Security.md

 The developer portal injects an `api_key` **query** parameter for the 'Try this API' interface.

-The query parameter is not inspected by the API host and is required only by the portal.
+This query parameter is not inspected by the API host and is required only for the portal functionality.

-The portal does however also provide an `api_key` **header** parameter which should be populated and with the 'Try this API' interface for testing security.
+The `apiKey` **header** parameter must also be populated and sendt in the request when using the 'Try this API' interface.